iljones00/Text-Summarizer/README.md

-# End to End Text Summarization Project
+# End to End Text Summarization Wrapper

 This project is an exploration into building full end-to-end NLP projects using a pretrained LLM hosted by Hugging Face.
 I utilize a variety of technologies to build an application API that allows the user to both train and infer for the task of text summarization.
 For this project, I used Docker to create a container for replicability, and create various data structures in Python